 Nestor.
 King of Pylos and a soldier in the Trojan War.
 Known as a clever speaker and an advisor to Odysseus.
 (Nestor Papadakis, CIA)

 Antinous.
 The most arrogant of Penelope’s suitors.
 (Antin Morales, CIA)

 Helios.
-A handsome young man in Greek mythology whose head was crowned with the shining aureole of the Sun, which he personified.
-On Odysseus’s journey he makes a brief stop on Thrinacia, an island sacred to the sun god Helios, whom Circe chooses to call Hyperion.
+A handsome son of Hyperion in Greek mythology whose head was crowned with the shining aureole of the Sun, which he personified.
+On Odysseus’s journey he makes a brief stop on Thrinacia, an island sacred to the sun god Helios.
 (Helios Demopoulos, CIA)

 Eurycleia.
 The servant who nursed Odysseus when he was a baby and helped him mature into an adult.
 (Beatriz Eurycleia, Bob Alcinous’s wife; also, the Cleia Foundation)